GregBuckley/document_vector_retrieval_using_elasticsearch/README.md

  - Retrieve All Documents: Retrieves all document IDs stored in Elasticsearch.

+ - Retrieve Single Documents: Retrieves a particular document based on ID stored in Elasticsearch.

 ## Additional Description
 - Keyword Search: The keyword search functionality looks for exact words in the documents and returns the documents that contain these words.
 Additionally, it provides a more human response utilizing OpenAI assistant for better user interaction.